ralphwetzel/node-red-mcu-plugin/README.md

 # node-red-mcu-plugin
-Plugin to support the Node-RED implementation for microcontrollers (MCUs)
+Plugin to integrate Node-RED MCU Edition into the Node-RED Editor.

 ## Overview
 This is an endeavor to integrate [node-red-mcu](https://github.com/phoddie/node-red-mcu) into the Node-RED environment.